March 11, 2021

 Most meters are on the ground floor, where the energy enters the house.
 They could be under the stairs, in the hallway, in the kitchen, or in a cupboard.
 If you are in a block of flats they could also be in the basement.
 They can sometimes be inside a beige cabinet bolted or built into the outside walls of the house.

 If you’re not sure, ask your landlord or agent to help you locate them.
-Once you’ve found them, make a note of where they are.
-If you tell us, we’ll record the information for other tenants to help them.

 Your gas meters will look a little something like these: